-- A The Olympic Games in St. Louis in 1904
+A - The Olympic Games in St. Louis in 1904

-- B The development of basketball
+B - The development of basketball

-- C The YMCA athletic program
+C - The YMCA athletic program

-- D Dr. James Naismith
+D - Dr. James Naismith

-- 2. When was the first demonstration game of basketball held during the Olympics?
+2. When was the first demonstration game of basketball held during the Olympics?

-A - 1891

-B - 1892
+- A 1891 B 1892 C 1897 D 1904

-3. The underlined phrase "balked at" could best be replaced by
+- 3. The underlined phrase "balked at" could best be replaced by

+- A resisted

-A - resisted C - excelled at
+- C excelled at D - were exhausted by

-\mathbf{B} - enjoyed \mathbf{D} - were exhausted by
+- B enjoyed D were exhausted by

 4. The underlined phrase "used for the first time" is closest in meaning to

-A - to replace the basket
+- A to replace the basket

+- B has remained

-C - was introduced
+- C was introduced

-B - has remained
+- mained

+- D had already been reduced

+- 5. The underlined word "them" refers to

+- A outdoor games

+- B confined areas

+- C the baseball and football seasons

+D - indoor play

+6. Choose the paragraph that indicates the winner of the first basketball championship tournament.

-D - had already been reduced
+- A The teams had already been reduced to seven players ... - B Nevertheless, the game became popular ...

-- 5. The underlined word "them" refers to - A outdoor games - B confined areas - C the baseball and football seasons - D indoor play - 6.
-Choose the paragraph that indicates the winner of the first basketball championship tournament. - A The teams had already been reduced to seven players ... - B Nevertheless, the game became popular ... - C- Although he created the game of basketball at the YMCA in Springfield, Massachusetts, Dr. James A. Naismith was a Canadian ... - D -First he attempted to adapt outdoor games such as soccer and rugby to indoor play ... - 7.
-What does the author mean by the following statement?
+C- Although he created the game of basketball at the YMCA in Springfield, Massachusetts, Dr. James A. Naismith was a Canadian ...

+D -First he attempted to adapt outdoor games such as soccer and rugby to indoor play ...

 When basketball was introduced as a demonstration sport in the 1904 Olympic Games in St. Louis, it quickly spread throughout the world.

-- A Basketball was not considered an Olympic sport at the St. Louis games. - B Basketball became popular worldwide after its introduction at the Olympic Games in St. Louis. - C Basketball players from many countries competed in the Olympic Games in St. Louis. - D Basketball was one of the most popular sports at the Olympic Games in St. Louis.
+A - Basketball was not considered an Olympic sport at the St. Louis games.

+\mathbf{B} - Basketball became popular worldwide after its introduction at the Olympic Games in St. Louis.

+C - Basketball players from many countries competed in the Olympic Games in St. Louis.

+D - Basketball was one of the most popular sports at the Olympic Games in St. Louis.